 To Trend on Twitter evolved out of a collection of observations, passions and confusions I experienced.

 Working in the entertainment industry, I observed first-hand the strange fascination that fans and showbiz professionals have with celebrities.
 They are humans with beautiful qualities and flaws, like the rest of us, but the tip-toeing, the obsequious laughter, the sycophancy and the fear their platform can breed – whether they want it to or not – is truly something curious, confounding, hilarious and eerie to behold, in person.
 And such behaviour gets all the more intriguing when those fanfares, palavas and dramas circle a truly ordinary person.

 As the internet, and social media, rapidly grew into the bastion it is today, I also noticed a tendency towards extremes on the internet.
-A person is evil, cretinous, disgusting or scum, or beautiful, genius, God-like or perfect.
+A person is evil, cretinous, disgusting scum, or beautiful, genius, God-like and perfect.
 As tweeting, statusing and commenting became a part of daily life, the grey areas, the balance and the civil conversation seemed to evaporate into the ether, as word wars and Twitterstorms became the norm.
 Were we always like this?
 Did we always feel so strongly about everything?

 Has the internet lifted the lid on what we always were, or has it added a new, disturbing, digital complex to the human psyche?